OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Previous Meetup/Event

-**Advanced Malware Analysis Workshop**\
+**Ethical Hacking and Penetration Testing Workshop**\
-**Date & Time: 10th November 2025, 9:00am IST**\
+**Date & Time: 22nd December 2025, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter successfully organized an advanced workshop on "Malware Analysis Techniques" focusing on reverse engineering, behavioral analysis, and threat detection methodologies.
-Participants worked with malware samples in isolated environments to understand attack patterns and develop defensive strategies.
-The workshop was designed for students with programming knowledge and covered static and dynamic analysis tools used in cybersecurity operations.
-This hands-on session provided practical exposure to real-world malware threats and equipped participants with essential skills for careers in threat intelligence and incident response.
+OWASP NIE Student Chapter successfully organized a comprehensive workshop on "Ethical Hacking and Penetration Testing" covering reconnaissance techniques, vulnerability exploitation, and post-exploitation strategies.
+Participants learned industry-standard penetration testing methodologies and worked through hands-on scenarios simulating real-world security assessments.
+The workshop was designed for students interested in offensive security and covered essential tools used by professional penetration testers.
+This session provided practical skills in ethical hacking while emphasizing responsible disclosure and legal considerations in security testing.

 ## Next Meetup/Event

-**Ethical Hacking and Penetration Testing Workshop**\
+**Chapter Meetup**\
-**Date & Time: 22nd December 2025, 9:00am IST**\
+**Date & Time: 20th January 2026, 9:00am IST**\
 **Venue: NIE North Auditorium, Mysuru**\
-OWASP NIE Student Chapter is organizing a comprehensive workshop on "Ethical Hacking and Penetration Testing" covering reconnaissance techniques, vulnerability exploitation, and post-exploitation strategies.
-Participants will learn industry-standard penetration testing methodologies and work through hands-on scenarios simulating real-world security assessments.
-The workshop is designed for students interested in offensive security and covers essential tools used by professional penetration testers.
-This session aims to provide practical skills in ethical hacking while emphasizing responsible disclosure and legal considerations in security testing.
+OWASP NIE Student Chapter will conduct its chapter meetup to kick off the Spring Semester 2026 with fresh initiatives and goals.
+The session will introduce new members to the chapter, outline project opportunities for the semester, and present the roadmap for upcoming workshops and events.
+Members will learn about collaboration opportunities with industry partners, participate in team formations for new security projects, and discuss plans for participation in national-level cybersecurity competitions.
+This meetup aims to energize the community for the new semester while welcoming newcomers and setting clear objectives for continued growth and learning.